ScaledInference/Amp-iOS-SDK/README.md

     pod 'AmpiOS'
 end
 ```
-You can use a specific version of `Amp`, by specifying the version:
+You can use a specific version of `AmpiOS`, by specifying the version:
 ``` Ruby
 pod 'AmpiOS', '~> 1.0'
 ```

-### Install the Amp/AmpiOS pods
+### Install the AmpiOS pod
 ``` Ruby
 $ pod install
 ```